CIBIT-UC/public_vphysteresis/Readme.md

 # Repository for code - Hysteresis Experiment
-The complete set of code used for the stimulus and data analysis of the study "*Identification of competing neural mechanisms underlying visual perceptual hysteresis: persistence vs. adaptation*".
+Code used for the stimulus and data analysis of the study "*Identification of competing neural mechanisms underlying visual perceptual hysteresis: persistence vs. adaptation*".

 **Authors:** Teresa Sousa, Alexandre Sayal, Ricardo Martins, João Duarte, Gabriel Costa